silenciomar/landings/README.md

-# landings
-Landing layouts from RS School
+# Landings layouts from RS School